 Items received at an off-site display:

 - Items borrowed from an off-site display must be returned to CommonWord at the borrower's expense.
-Use the return address label provided at the display, and apply the necessary postage.
-Or, send to:
+Please return to:

 Length of Loan